frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/testimonials.md

 <p class="lead">Our Guestbook: User Feedback for ERPNext</p>

+*"Everyone who attended the Open Hardware Summit at MIT last week was so impressed with ERPNext, they truly believe, as I do, that it's the best ERP software in the world for our scale."*

+<p class="text-right">Amin Zayani, Germany</p>

+---

+*"We have searched for many years to find a hosted application to handle this data properly, including SalesForce Professional.
+ERPNext is far superior to everything we have looked at!
+Thanks again for a wonderful product!"*

+<p class="text-right">Paul Stary, USA</p>

+---

+*"We are using ERPNext since 2010 and it has served our business very well.
+We are able to track all our smartphones with serial numbers, manage billing and also use ERPNext to streamline our administration.
+We have loved using the ERPNext application and it has put me on top of my business.
+I am confident that this is the SAP and Oracle of the Bottom of the Pyramid."*

+<p class="text-right">Dimeji Matesun, Nigeria</p>

+---

+*"ERPNext is an economic solution for an ERP system that can easily adapt to the needs of any small medium company.
+Well thought, easy to manage it is one of the very few ERP solutions that offer also an integrated module for technical support."*

+<p class="text-right">Giorgio Vergano, Italy</p>

+---

+*"After trying so many ERP's, what I liked is the completeness and ease of use of ERPnext.
+Other ERP’s are very hard to use and learn."*

+<p class="text-right">Zel Ortiz, Philippines</p>

+---

+*"We worked extensively on OpenERP and very nearly signed up for the same from a local vendor.
+Everything with the product was fine except that it just could not handle some very basic functions regarding batch manufacture, taxes, additional costs of purchase etc..
+For all of these the vendor said we would have to customise at a reasonable cost which just did not fit into our scheme of things.
+Secondly I find ERPNext very user friendly compared with OpenBravo and OpenERP.
+As I keep working more on ERPNext I realise how much work you guys have put in and come out with a product that handles most of the functions without any hassles plus giving the additional option of customisation."*

+<p class="text-right">Mehul Mehta, India</p>

+---

+*"Again, THANK YOU for all your support and time.
+I want you guys to know that hands down, you guys are the best in what you do."*

+<p class="text-right">Varshik Motwani, UAE</p>

+---

+*"This email is after a very long time since I used ERPNext's online service when trying it out at that time (2011 I believe).
+I actually had no issues with your great software at that time; my partner was not fully convinced at that time, so we opted for Brightpearl instead.
+It did the job but is not really meeting my expectations.
+So a few months back, I asked my partner again to try out the software.
+And he gladly did the install and we tested it again.
+It works great and really meets all my business requirements.
+I have tested MANY other open source ERP systems, and I can confidently say that ERPNext is the one I prefer."*

+<p class="text-right">Talal Al Jishi, Bahrain</p>

+---

+*"Avana Corporation is a Sarasota, Florida based corporation dealing in LED Lighting Import/Export and Manufacturing.
+We are currently negotiating a 10 Million USD expansion program into the Tampa Bay area and believe ERPNext will be coming with us through this period.
+The efforts made by the team to bring this product to the small business market is astonishing.
+The product is great value for money."*

+<p class="text-right">Steven Brown, USA</p>

+---

+*"You have done a great project that competes with the major ERP systems worldwide, I am really proud of your product ERPNext and have an excellent success story with its implementation in an industrial company in Egypt which has two failure ERP systems before.
+I have a previous experience with ORACLE E-Business suite and Microsoft Dynamics AX , but really I found ERPNext much more better than those ERPs.
+It is the first ERP I found users love it because of its simplicity , ease of use and speed.
+The product size is very small -25MB compared with 70GB from others, it doesn't exhaust server resources as others.
+Please continue, you will be number one within next few years.
+I wish you all the best, and will support you all ways."*

+<p class="text-right">Hisham Farid, Egypt</p>

+---

 *"Firstly, amazing product in ERPNext.
 I'm a big fan of Open Source and I'm planning to go all out with them for all my requirements."*

 <p class="text-right">Sooraj</p>